Kudaes/RustChain/README.md

 This process repeats indefinitely.

+As it can be seen in the image, the main module's memory protection is changed to N/A while sleeping, which avoids memory scans looking for pages with execution permission.

 ![N/A memory protection is set while sleeping](/images/NA.png "N/A memory protection is set while sleeping")

 # Compilation